 Eleven-year-old Benjamin Putter has a lump in his throat, and he’s certain it’s a golf ball.
 He knows it sounds crazy, but everything’s been topsy-turvy since his father died last month.
 And he doesn’t know how to fix it.

 Then, one day, something starts tugging at Ben, telling him to hurry to Augusta, Georgia—home of the most famous golf course in the world.

 Ben might be going a little crazy, but escaping Hilltop, Alabama, sounds like a darn good idea.
 (And just maybe it will make that lump go away.)
 As he makes his way to Augusta, Ben partners up with a mysterious runaway named Noni, and they embark on a journey full of strange and wonderful surprises—and possibly magic—at every turn.

 Jessica Lawson is the author of The Actual & Truthful Adventures of Becky Thatcher, a book that Publishers Weekly called “a delightfully clever debut” in a starred review, and Nooks & Crannies, a Junior Library Guild Selection and recipient of three starred reviews.
-She is also the author of Waiting for Augusta and Under the Bottle Bridge.
+She is also the author of Waiting for Augusta, Under the Bottle Bridge, and How to Save a Queendom.
 You can visit her at JessicaLawsonBooks.com.

 Publisher: Simon & Schuster Books for Young Readers (May 10, 2016)